kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

 `HCLOUD_NETWORK` Default empty , The id or name of the network that is used in the cluster , @see https://docs.hetzner.cloud/#networks

+`HCLOUD_SUBNET` Default empty , The Subnet CIDR of the network that is used in the cluster, must be a subnet of the network defined in `HCLOUD_NETWORK`, example: `10.0.0/16`

 `HCLOUD_FIREWALL` Default empty , The id or name of the firewall that is used in the cluster , @see https://docs.hetzner.cloud/#firewalls

 `HCLOUD_SSH_KEY` Default empty , The id or name of SSH Key that will have access to the fresh created server, @see https://docs.hetzner.cloud/#ssh-keys